 Q: When can I sign up for Theme Houses?

-A: Theme House Applications will be made available in early February in the Housing Office.
-The applications will be due in March and students will receive notification of houses awarded approximately one week later via campus mail.
+A: Theme House Applications will be made available in early February in the Residence Life Office.
+Applications will be due in March and students will receive notification of houses awarded approximately one week later via campus mail.

-Q: When can I sign up for Apartments and Residence Hall rooms?
+Q: When can I sign up for Residence Hall rooms?

-A: This year, both processes will occur simultaneously.
-So, on Room Selection Day you will be able to select from whatever spaces are available, in both Apartments and Residence Halls.
+A: Residence Hall rooms can be selected on Room Selection Day.
+On Room Selection Day, you will be able to select from whatever spaces are available, in the Residence Hall of your choice..

 Q: How will I know when I can choose a space on Room Selection Day?

-A: In March, you will receive a letter from the Housing Office that gives you your Room Selection Number and indicates at which time you will be able to go through on Room Selection Day.
+A: In March, you will receive a letter from the Residence Life Office that gives you your Room Selection Number and indicates at which time you will be able to go through on Room Selection Day.
 These numbers are assigned randomly, based on your high school graduation date.